MicrosoftLearning/dp-203-azure-data-engineer.ko-kr/Instructions/Labs/01-Explore-Azure-Synapse.md

     | where datetime_part('year', OrderDate) > 2020
     ```

-7. 쿼리를 실행하고 결과를 검토합니다. 이 결과에는 2020년 이후에 이루어진 *Road-250 Black, 48*에 대한 판매 주문만 포함되어야 합니다.
+7. Run the query and review the results, which should contain only sales orders for *Road-250 Black, 48* made after 2020.

-8. 쿼리를 다음과 같이 수정합니다.
+8. Modify the query as follows:

     ```kusto
     sales